 Placement Acceptance Form (PAF) - this is a document for NSE students that detail the conditions of their placement at the host campus; this document is signed by the student after a successful placement to accept the conditions

-Pre-Decision - refering to the status of your application, this is the phase before you have been accepted to Study Away through IPI
+Pre-Decision - referring to the status of your application, this is the phase before you have been accepted to Study Away through the Study Away office

-Post-Decision - refering to the status of your application, this is the phase after you have been approved for Study Away and before you participate in your program; once you enter this phase, a new set of application materials will appear which are required to remain eligible to participate
+Post-Decision - referring to the status of your application, this is the phase after you have been approved for Study Away and before you participate in your program; once you enter this phase, a new set of application materials will appear which are required to remain eligible to participate

 Program - refers to the university/program provider you applied to and includes all types: Exchange, north2north Exchange, Study Abroad, and National Student Exchange

 Program Provider - these are companies that set up the different study abroad opportunities; UAF is affiliated with Academic Programs International (API), the American Institute for Foreign Study (AIFS), International Studies Abroad (ISA), the Institute for Study Abroad (IFSA), the Knowledges Exchange Institute (KEI), and Semester at Sea.
 There are many more providers out there, and UAF students can complete an Independent Program application if they want to participate in a program with a provider that UAF does not partner with.

 Questionnaire - these are application items you must complete which will provide us more details about certain aspects we need to know

 Signature Document - this is an item in your application that you digitally sign to show your understanding of important items pertaining to your program

 Study Abroad - a study away program through a program provider.
 Tuition is paid to someone other than UAF.